Personal Injury Lawyers for Playground Injuries

 Consumer Product Safety Commission.

-The following are the 2 main factors which contribute to playground injuries:
+The following are the two main factors which contribute to playground injuries:

 - Poor maintenance or upkeep of the facilities